Barcik04/FastApi/README.md

-LIST OF FEATURES TO MAKE:
+LIST OF FEATURES TO MAKE
-  --trade request to other user
   --roles (DEMO, USER)
   --explore coingecko endpoints and see what kind of data i can show to user

+DEMO user exclusive methods:
+  --changing coin bought date
+  --buying coins without restrictions
+  --